 This quick chicken and sweetcorn soup is so easy to make and tastes just like the ones you order from a restaurant.
-It is perfect as an entree, light lunch or dinner, especially when you are feeling under the weather.
-Made with store bought chicken stock, this delicious soup can be on the table in under 30 minutes.
+It is perfect as a starter or light lunch, especially when you are feeling under the weather.
+Made with store bought chicken stock, this delicious and healthy soup can be on the table in under 30 minutes.

 What Kind of Chicken Stock to Use?